HarveyPrew/Arpeggiator/README.md

 # Arpeggiator
-A Midi Arpeggiator developed with JUCE.
+A MIDI Arpeggiator developed with JUCE.